simiglicks/Wolt-Roulette/README.md

 ## Workflow
 The workflow for the application is as follows:
 ### 1. User input
-- The application starts by prompting the user to enter a location, and food preferences/restrictions (if any).
+- The application starts by prompting the user to enter a location, and food preferences/restrictions (kosher-only).
 ### 2: Data processing
 * The program then retrieves the geographical coordinates of that location, and uses them to retrieve a list of restaurants that currently deliver to that area
 * The program filters according to the criteria.
 * The program then randomly chooses a restaurant from that list.
 ### 3: Output
-* The user is presented with a Wolt link to the restaurant
+* The user is presented with a Wolt link to the restaurant, and the link automatically opens in the user's default browser

 ## Running the program